1. About azithromycin

 - Azithromycin is also called by the brand name Zithromax.

-3. Who can and can't take azithromycin
+3. Who can and cannot take azithromycin

 Azithromycin can be taken by adults and children.